-The AD7993/AD7994 are low power, 10- and 12-bit, single-supply, 4-channel A/D converters, respectively.
+The AD7997/AD7998 are low power, 10- and 12-bit, single-supply, 8-channel A/D converters.
 The parts can be operated from a 2.7 V to 5.5 V supply.

-The AD7993/AD7994 provide the user with a 4-channel multiplexer, an on-chip track-and-hold, an A/D converter, an on-chip oscillator, internal data registers, and an $\rm I^2C$ -compatible serial interface, all housed in a 16-lead TSSOP package that offers the user considerable space-saving advantages over alternative solutions.
-The AD7993/AD7994 require an external reference in the range of 1.2 V to $\rm V{DD}$.
+The AD7997/AD7998 have an 8-channel multiplexer, an onchip track-and-hold, an A/D converter, an on-chip oscillator, internal data registers, and an I 2 C-compatible serial interface, all housed in a 20-lead TSSOP.
+This package offers considerable space-saving advantages over alternative solutions.
+The AD7997/AD7998 require an external reference in the range of 1.2 V to $V{\rm DD}$.

-The AD7993/AD7994 normally remain in a power-down state while not converting.
+The AD7997/AD7998 typically remain in a power-down state while not converting.
 When supplies are first applied, the parts come up in a power-down state.
-Power-up is initiated prior to a conversion, and the device returns to shutdown upon completion of the conversion.
-Conversions can be initiated on the AD7993/AD7994 by pulsing the CONVST signal, using an automatic cycle interval mode, or using a command mode where wake-up and a conversion occurs during a write address function (see the Modes of Operation section).
-When the conversion is complete, the AD7993/AD7994 again enter shutdown mode.
-This automatic shut-down feature allows power saving between conversions.
-Any read or write operations across the I2C interface can occur while the devices are in shutdown.
+Power-up is initiated prior to a conversion, and the device returns to shutdown when the conversion is complete.
+Conversions can be initiated on the AD7997/AD7998 by pulsing the CONVST signal, using an automatic cycle interval mode, or a command mode where wake-up and a conversion occur during a write address function (see the Modes of Operation section).
+When the conversion is complete, the AD7997/AD7998 again enter shutdown mode.
+This automatic shutdown feature allows power saving between conversions.
+This means any read or write operation across the I2C interface can occur while the device is in shutdown.